ChiefGyk3D/twitch-and-toot/README.md

 ## plans

-    Move Mastodon message choices to config.json and unhinge it from the five message option requirement Consolidate the last post time information into the config.json file.
-    Add messaging for when the stream ends to post to Mastodon and thank followers.
+    Move Mastodon message choices to config.json and unhinge it from the five message option requirement Add messaging for when the stream ends to post to Mastodon and thank followers.
     Create a SystemD service to keep the script running and boot with the device hosting it.